-Program Benefits

-Participants in the Racial Justice Institute program develop capacity in each of the core practces.
-Specifically, they learn how to:

-- Utilize systems analysis tools to identify root causes of and proposed solutions to race-equity issues. - Construct and carry out a litigation strategy in order to identify, obtain, analyze, and present evidence of racial disparities. - Identify multiple advocacy approaches and apply these in complementary ways in order to achieve race-equity goals. - Utilize a range of skills to counteract implicit bias. - Craft and communicate an effective race-equity message that successfully reaches diverse audiences. - Work with their organizations to assess their internal capacities to successfully carry out raceequity work. - Identify and propose race-equity practices to strengthen their organizations' race-equity work across all substantive practice areas. - Design and implement a plan for addressing race-equity issues in their communities.
+Program Benefits Participants in the Racial Justice Institute program develop capacity in each of the core practices.
+Specifically, they learn how to: - Use systems analysis tools to identify root causes of and proposed solutions to race-equity issues. - Construct and carry out a litigation strategy in order to identify, obtain, analyze, and present evidence of racial disparities. - Identify multiple advocacy approaches and apply these in complementary ways in order to achieve race equity goals. - Use a range of interventions to counteract implicit bias. - Craft and communicate an effective race-equity message that successfully reaches diverse audiences. - Work with their organizations to assess their internal capacities to successfully carry out race equity work. - Identify and propose race-equity practices to strengthen their organizations' race equity work across all substantive practice areas. - Design and implement a plan for addressing race equity issues in their communities.

-Shriver Centeron Poverty Law

 Program Schedule

-RJI 2022 takes place over seven months, from April through October.
-Because of COVID-19, RJI 2022 programming will be delivered through the Shriver Center's online campus with no onsite, in-person sessions.
-Fellows will be expected to devote approximately 10 hours per week to learning activities.
+The 2023 Racial Justice Institute will be held from April through October.
+It will take place online, with one week onsite in Chicago.
+Fellows will be expected to devote approximately 10 hours per week to learning activities, with the exception of our time onsite in Chicago.

+January 26 RJI Open House webinar

+February 28 Application deadline

+March 22 - 24 Selected Fellows notified

+March 27 Registration fee, bios, and headshots due

+April 20 Orientation of 2023 RJI Fellows

+May 4, 11, 18 & 25, June 8 & 15 Part 1, Online: Live sessions that introduce RJI Fellows to the core competencies of race equity work.

+July 11 & 12 Part 2, Onsite in Chicago: Fellows meet onsite in Chicago to dive deeper into the concepts and introduce additional skills and tools.
+July 13 & 14 RJI 10th Anniversary Network Convening in Chicago: A celebration of RJI 2014-23, which includes plenary sessions led by race equity experts, new research, and an opportunity to network with RJI alums, faculty, and coaches.

-January 27 RJI Open House webinar February 28 Application deadline March 21 - 25 Selected Fellows notified March 28 Registration fee, bios, and headshots due April 20 Orientation of 2022 RJI Fellows May 18, 25, & June 1 Part 1: Online weekly activities to introduce RJI Fellows to the core competencies of race equity work June 15, 29, & July 14 Part 2: Continuation of online activities every other week to dive deeper into the concepts and introduce additional skills and tools July 21, August 11, September 15, Part 3: Ongoing two-hour online sessions and coaching from seasoned racial justice advocates to help each race equity team develop its project
+August 10, September 7 & 21, October 12 Part 3, Online: Ongoing two-hour online sessions and coaching from seasoned racial justice advocates to help each race equity team develop its project.

-วนเง Aug September 15, October 13

-Applications are due on February 28, 2022 Visit povertylaw.org/rji to apply
+Applications are due on February 28, 2023 Visit povertylaw.org/rji to apply